 Tel: +86 15901819201

-That is to say, JV company is the namely investors from two or more nationalities, in accordance with the Company Laws in China, characterized by shared ownership, shared returns and risk, and shared governance.
-The contribution of capitals shall be converted to a certain proportion, and the proportion of the foreign investors shall be no less than 25%.
+That is to say, JV company is the namely investors from two or more nationalities, characterized by shared ownership, shared returns and risk, and shared governance.
+In accordance with the Company law of China, the contribution of capitals shall be converted to a certain proportion, and the proportion of the foreign investors shall be no less than 25%.

 Foreign Liability Limited Company

-Foreign Partnership Enterprise
+Foreign Limited Partnership Enterprise

 General Partnership is a partnership in which partners share equally in both responsibility and liability.
-A Limited Partnership is a form of form of partnership similar to a General Partnership, except that where a general partnership must have at least two general partners, a Limited Partnership must have at least one general partner and at least one limited partner.
+Generally, a Limited Partnership is a form of partnership similar to a General Partnership, except that where a general partnership must have at least two general partners, and a Limited Partnership must have at least one general partner and at least one limited partner.

-Fifth, Representative Office (RO) allows a foreign company to hire staff in China through their own legal entity, for the sole purpose of company representation.The main difference is that a representative office can’t issue official invoices, nor receiving payments from it’s clients.
+Fifth, Representative Office (RO) allows a foreign company to hire staff in China through their own legal entity, for the sole purpose of company representation.
+Thus, the main difference is that a representative office can’t issue official invoices, nor receiving payments from its clients.